Bonez07/ADA/README.md

 After the code is run, the execution log should show up and inform you if the allocation was successful as well as any errors or warnings.

+### Config options

 # Developer instructions

 # Other notes
 What to do when the subcommittee EXCOs are decided?

+How to set up probation duty weeks?